 The vast majority of youth do not become homeless by choice.
 Many different factors contribute to youth homelessness, but studies suggest that there are common paths to homelessness for young people.
 The majority of homeless youth have either run away, been kicked out of unstable home environments, abandoned by their families or caregivers, involved with public systems (foster care, juvenile justice, and mental health), or have a history of residential instability and disconnection.

-The current data is limited.
-National estimates have found that 1.3 to 1.7 million youth experience one night of homelessness a year with 550,000 youth being homeless for a week or longer.
-However, we do not have current national data because no government or philanthropic entity has invested in current, national data.
-The most accurate data available is of school-aged homeless youth who are still attending public schools, which does not give a complete picture of the extent of youth homelessness in America, but is important regular and national data.
+Most research is based on school-aged (largely minors) homeless youth who are still attending public schools, which does not give a complete picture of the extent of youth homelessness in America, but is important regular and national data.
 Also, because of the reasons why youth are homeless and their desire not to become ensnared in either the child welfare or criminal justice system, many young people hide their homelessness and do not disclose their living situation even if asked directly, which makes it challenging to know the true number of youth experiencing homelessness.

 Young people are extremely resilient and able to heal from severe trauma and go on to live healthy and full lives—if they are able to access housing, basic life needs, connections to caring and supportive adults, and have access to education, workforce development and long-term employment.
 Depending on what the young person experienced before becoming homeless and their length of time homeless, there is a wide range of physical, mental, emotional and behavioral issues have been shown to develop as a result of youth homelessness and prior traumas are at risk of becoming exaggerated.